 2. Big Basin Redwoods State Park

-In the hills that extend several miles inland between HI Pigeon Point Lighthouse hostel and HI Santa Cruz hostel, you’ll find Big Basin, California’s oldest state park and a California Historical Landmark.
+In the hills that extend several miles inland near HI Pigeon Point Lighthouse hostel, you’ll find Big Basin, California’s oldest state park and a California Historical Landmark.
 It covers 18,000 acres, filled with over 80 miles of trails and a large number of ancient redwoods.
 In addition to coast redwoods and several waterfalls, the park is home to a wide variety of animal species including deer, frogs, woodpeckers, banana slugs, coyotes, and bobcats.
 Across the street from the Highway 1 entrance to Big Basin is Waddell Beach, a popular spot for windsurfing and kiteboarding.

 3. Butano State Park